keboola/connection-docs/storage/tables/data-types/index.md

 the transformations.
 Also, some writers, e.g., the [Snowflake writer](/components/writers/database/snowflake/) use the table metadata to [pre-fill the table columns](/components/writers/database/snowflake/#table-configuration) configuration for you.

-Even if a data type is available for a column, that column is always stored as text --- keep this in mind especially in [Transformations](/transformations/mappings/#output-mapping), where the output is always cast to text.
+Even if a data type is available for a column, that column is always stored as text (unless [native datatypes](#native-datatypes) feature is enabled) --- keep this in mind especially in [Transformations](/transformations/mappings/#output-mapping), where the output is always cast to text.
 The non-text column type is used only during a component (transformation or writer) execution.
 The basic idea behind this is that a text type has the best interoperability, so this averts many issues (e.g., some